 Mapped is the industry’s largest and most accurate geofencing platform.
 Unlike typical geofencing platforms, which creates radiuses around a location, Mapped form polygons by tracing the store or place boundary based on satellite images to capture the precise boundaries of a location.
-All mobile location signals BroadProximity sees on its platform are mapped back to a business or POI using map technology.
+All mobile location signals BroadProximity, LLC. sees on its platform are mapped back to a business or POI using map technology.
 It’s the only mapping platform that accurately draws brands and multi-layer POIs, which we believe is necessary to fully understand who mobile users are and how they engage with their surroundings.

 Refers to the percentage of users that see an ad with some sort of call to action and click on the ad to follow through.
 A higher click-through rate signals an enticing advertising campaign and/or offering.